Reeves and Monk lead the Lakers to victory over the Nuggets

-Malik Monk had a career-high 41 points and Austin Reeves posted a career-high of 31 points, 16 rebounds and 10 assists, leading the Los Angeles Lakers to a 146–141 victory over the Denver Nuggets on Sunday, the biggest of all.
-The season finale was without the stars.
+Denver, Colo.
+(AP) — Malik Monk had a career-high 41 points and Austin Reeves posted a career-high 31 points, 16 rebounds and 10 assists, helping the Los Angeles Lakers win a 146-141 win over the Denver Nuggets on Sunday, the Big Stars.
+Season finale without.

 Three MVP winners and five All-Star gamers sat in a game with little relevance.
 The Lakers crashed out of the play-in tournament on Tuesday and the Nuggets made it to the playoffs on Thursday.
 Denver is sixth in the Western Conference and will face Golden State in the first round.